actionml/docs.actionml.com/single_machine.md

     git clone https://github.com/actionml/template-scala-parallel-universal-recommendation.git universal
 	cd ~/universal
-	git checkout master # or get the latest release
+	git checkout master # or get the tag you want

-##3.
-Setup Java 1.7 or 1.8
+## 3. Setup Java 1.7 or 1.8

 3.1 Install Java OpenJDK or Oracle JDK for Java 7 or 8, the JRE version is not sufficient.
 Java 7 works for now but to plan ahead we recommend java 8.